Rodrigo-Vargas/fcc-voting-app/README.md

 * [IMPLEMENTED]User Story: As an authenticated user, I can share my polls with my friends.

-* [NOT]User Story: As an authenticated user, I can see the aggregate results of my polls.
+* [IMPLEMENTED]User Story: As an authenticated user, I can see the aggregate results of my polls.

 * [IMPLEMENTED]User Story: As an authenticated user, I can delete polls that I decide I don't want anymore.